ENG3401: Law through Literature

 Office Hours: Wed 4-6pm

 This course is both reading and writing intensive.
 As such, to make sure we are processing the classroom discussions, we will have several exams on the essays, novels, and films we scrutinize together.
-Each of us will be responsible for multiple short essay papers and student briefs that will require online and/or library research, and there will also be a major style manual research paper (MLA or Chicago) assigned that will require each of us to review and outline lessons learned throughout the entire semester; as such, constant note taking is not only strongly encouraged but required.
+Each of us will be responsible for multiple short essay papers and student briefs that will require online and/or library research, and there will also be a major MLA style research paper assigned that will require each of us to review and outline lessons learned throughout the entire semester; as such, constant note taking is not only strongly encouraged but required.

 Keep in mind that this class requires the ability to engage in mature conversations, as we will talk openly about racism, religion, family, sexism, sex, Class, culture, poverty, and politics.